TheRajaramPande/SUnimateApp/README.md

 On the Message page, users can see the list of people they've messaged.
 Contact information for each person (such as name, username or profile photo) and a summary of the last received or sent message can be viewed.

-Users can re-message to whomever they want in the messaging list.
+Users can re-mes    sage to whomever they want in the messaging list.
 This option can be used to continue the messaging process or to communicate about a new topic.

 Also, users can delete messages from the Message page.